 We are fortunate to have Eildon & District Kindergarten and Eildon Playgroup located on the school site, making drop off and pick up very convenient for our busy families.
 The Kindergarten will join the Foundation classes for cultural activities throughout the year.
 This is of great benefit for transition from Kindergarten to School.

 We use the BigWrite/VCOP approach to teaching writing which supports students to develop their Vocabularies, use of Connectives and Openers and understanding of Punctuation features.
-Once a week, students sit a BigWrite session where they produce a piece of writing in a set amount of time.
-Students are trained to edit their writing and incorporate the VCOP elements into their pieces.
+Once a fortnight, students sit a BigWrite session where they produce a piece of writing in a set amount of time.
+Students are taught to edit their writing and incorporate the VCOP elements into their pieces.
 Handwriting and typing skills are also an integral part of our writing program and students participate in weekly lessons in these areas.
 Students are also given the opportunity to experiment with writing in a range of genres including narratives, expositions, procedurals, recounts, reports and poetry.

-All of our students have their own levelled English Skills Workbook, which develops their understanding of grammar and punctuation.
+All of our students have their own leveled English Skills Workbook, which develops their understanding of grammar and punctuation.
 Each day, they complete a page of exercises as a warm-up to the main literacy focus lesson.

 In Mathematics, Eildon Primary School believes that students develop numeracy skills in a variety of different ways.
 All of our students have their own levelled Maths Mentals Text Book.
 Each day they complete one page which covers all aspects of the mathematics curriculum.
 Following this warm up activity, teachers deliver a differentiated focus lesson on a particular area of the curriculum that has been scheduled into term curriculum planners.
 Students then complete an activity to consolidate their understanding of the topic which includes an investigation, problem-solving exercises, open-ended maths activities, using concrete materials and/or ICT software programs.